-- HP Support Assistant - 1.
-Type support in the taskbar search box, and then select the HP Support Assistant app.
+- HP Support Assistant - Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app.

-- 2. Select My notebook, and then select Specifications. - Setup Utility (BIOS) - 1.
-Start Setup Utility (BIOS) (see Starting Setup Utility (BIOS) on page 43). - 2.
-Select Main, and then make note of the BIOS version. - 3.
-Select Exit, select one of the options, and then follow the on-screen instructions. - In Windows, press ctrl+alt+s.
+- 2. Under My notebook, select Specifications. - Setup Utility (BIOS) - 1.
+Start Setup Utility (BIOS) (see Starting Setup Utility (BIOS) on page 47). - 2.
+Select Main, and then make note of the BIOS version.

+- 3. Select Exit, select one of the options, and then follow the on-screen instructions. - In Windows, press ctrl+alt+s.

-To check for later BIOS versions, see Preparing for a BIOS update on page 44.
+To check for later BIOS versions, see Preparing for a BIOS update on page 48.